 - Sprinkle the red vinegar over the top of the potatoes and let sit for 15 minutes.

-- Dice the eggs.
+- Peel and dice the eggs.

 - Season to taste with salt and pepper.